ibm-cloud-docs/sell/service-pricing.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **Sell** > **My products**.
 1. Select the product that you're onboarding, and click **Pricing**.
-1. Select a pricing plan from the table that you previously added.
-After you select a plan, you are redirected to the **Pricing plan details** page.
+1. Click **Add metrics**.
+1. Click the **Add feature**
+1. Click **Add feature**.
+1. Enter a feature description that uniquely describes your product and differentiates the pricing plan from others.
+This first feature will be highlighted by using bold text when the user is evaluating your product and its plans, so choose to highlight the best feature first.
-1. Click **Add features**.
+1. Optional: Click **Add feature** to add up to five feature descriptions.
-1. Enter a description for each feature.
-   - You can remove any feature that you add by clicking **Remove feature**.
 1. Click **Save**.